Complete First Aid Kit Checklist for the Workplace

 Automated External Defibrillators

-Certain kinds of institutions and facilities are required to have at least one automated external defibrillator (AED) in addition to a first aid kit.
-Depending on the state, these kinds of facilities can include:
+Certain institutions and facilities are required to have at least one automated external defibrillator (AED) in addition to a first aid kit.
+Depending on the state, these kinds of facilities may include:

 • Fitness facilities